d-maltos/CUDA-Work/README.md

 - Just some cool things I've done via experimenting with CUDA and MPI

 ## sobel-filter
-A sobel image filter that utilizes GPU resource via CUDA programming
+Sobel image filter that utilizes GPU resources via CUDA
 - Uses a tiled 2D array of blocks and a 2D array of threads per block
 - Works for images of all different sizes